ELEC5622-Health-Group-7/healthApp/README.md

 Ziqi Wang,

 #
-This project will aim to build a monitoring system for people with hypertension, especially for paitient before and after the activity, to find the healthy activity and sport for the paitient.
+This project will aim to build a monitoring system for people with hypertension, especially for patient before and after the activity, to find the healthy activity and sport for the patient.

 The system examines the body condition of a high blood pressure patient on daily basis or, before and after he does exercise, and then gives him advice about whether this exercise suits him.